GregSithole/shadowizard/README.md

 # Shadowizard

-Based on the DesignCourse's shadowizard youtube video regarding creating your own NPM Package
+This repo is based on the DesignCourse's *shadowizard* youtube video, which is a guide on learning how to create and publish an NPM package.
+If you're interested in learning, please visit [https://www.youtube.com/watch?v=4zzbNac6f6Q](https://www.youtube.com/watch?v=4zzbNac6f6Q)

 ## Installation